 Nestled along Portugal’s famous Douro River Valley, Porto was declared a UNESCO World Heritage Site in 1996.

 Porto is perhaps most famous for the fortified wine named after it.
-Port was the first wine region to become officially delimited, meaning that it had a specific region that it was allowed to source its grapes from.
+Port was the first wine region to become officially delimited, meaning that it had a specific region that it was allowed to source its grapes.

 Although Porto is the center of the port trade, the majority of the cellars, if not all, are actually across the river in Vila Nova da Gaia.
 The shipping of Port does go through Porto though, as it is the easiest to access.
 While 80 varietals are permitted in port, only 29 are recommended and only about five are used in any significant quantity.

 Porto is Portugals’ second-largest city, with an urban population of roughly 1.1 million citizens.
 Built along the hills lining the Douro River, Porto is very much a vertical city; stairs, a panoramic elevator and a funicular run from the city’s low-lying historic areas to its modern upper reaches, the result of which is some stunning photographic opportunities.

 Porto boasts a wide array of architecture, ranging from medieval to modern.
 River cruisers will also notice the prominent D. Luís Bridge, which spans the Douro River.
 Constructed of iron, the bridge was officially opened in 1886.

 Porto is also sometimes referred to as Oporto in English due to a misinterpretation of the town’s traditional Portuguese spelling, o Porto.

 Most river cruise ships visiting Porto will actually call on the Douro River Cruise Terminal, located across the river in Vila Nova da Gaia.
 A quick trip across the stunning D. Luis Bridge will bring you in to Porto.
 As a bonus, many port winery tours are available right in Vila Nova da Gaia.

 When in Porto